 The concrete trail heads up the Ocoee River’s north bank.
 Notice the large number of small boulders along the river’s bank and the unusually-shaped rocks in the river’s channel.
-After crossing Rock Creek on a footbridge, the trail will curve right along with the river as the Ocoee Whitewater Center’s main building comes in sight.
-The two-story red-roofed building contains rest rooms with flush toilets, a small gift shop, and a staffed information desk with trail maps.
+After crossing Rock Creek on a footbridge, the trail will curve right along with the river as the Ocoee Whitewater Center’s former main building ruins comes in sight.
+The two-story red-roofed building once contained rest rooms with flush toilets, a small gift shop, and a staffed information desk with trail maps.
 However the center burned in April 2022.
 As off December media is reporting the ATF still has not determined the cause of the fire.

 Stay to the right of the main building to arrive at the Center’s upper bridge across the Ocoee River.
 Just past this bridge lies the trailhead for the Old Copper Road Trail (Cherokee National Forest Trail #306).
 The trail drops steeply but only for a short distance to return to river level and begin heading upstream.
 The trail surface starts as concrete but soon turns first to gravel and then to dirt.
 Some strategically placed stepping stones get you over Laurel Creek with mostly dry feet.